 Tires.
 Tires must have a minimum tread depth of 2/32 of an inch across the entire tread surface.
 The inspector checks for uneven wear, sidewall damage, bulges, exposed cords, and proper tire size for the vehicle.
 Mismatched tires on the same axle can also cause a fail.
 If your tread is getting low, you will need new tires before your inspection.

 Windshield wipers.
 Both front wipers must operate correctly and clear the windshield effectively.
 Worn, torn, or missing wiper blades will fail.
 Rear wipers are checked if equipped.
-This is one of the cheapest fixes — a new set of wiper blades costs $15 to $40 and takes two minutes to install.
+This is one of the cheapest fixes — a new set of wiper blades is inexpensive and takes two minutes to install.

 Horn.
 Your horn must produce an audible signal that can be heard from at least 200 feet away.
 A horn that does not work or is barely audible will fail.
 Horn repairs can range from a simple fuse replacement to a new horn unit.